Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Hagar and Ishmael survived in the desert after they got lost and their puny ration ran out.
 God saved both of them by giving them a well in the desert.
 This proves that while a man will give us very little, God can supply a whole well of water in the most unlikely place.

 Jochebed: Mother Who Saved Her Baby

-Jochebed was a very creative mother known for saving her son at a time when Pharaoh had commanded that every Hebrew boy that was born to be thrown into the Nile.
+Jochebed was a very creative mother known for saving her son at a time when Pharaoh had commanded that every newborn Hebrew boy be thrown into the Nile.
 However, baby girls could live.
-Jochebed kept her baby boy as long as she could for three months so he wouldn't be drowned in the river.
-When she couldn't hide him any longer, she coated a papyrus basket with tar and pitch, placed the baby in it, and the basket was set in the reeds along the bank of the Nile.
+Jochebed kept her baby boy as long as she could.
+After three months when she couldn't hide him any longer, she coated a papyrus basket with tar and pitch, placed the baby in it, and the basket was set in the reeds along the bank of the Nile.

 Hannah: Mother Who Kept Her Promise